Blueberries Could Help Kill Cancer Cells, A New Study Reveals

 Dr. Fang said that in their previous studies, they discovered that red grapes could be used as a radiosensitizer for prostate cancer and melanoma.
 With this, it is very easy to say that other fruits or vegetables might have the same function.
 He further said that they found that some studies have already shown that blueberries might have the anticancer function, but it was not studied in cervical cancer.

 Blueberries contain a type of flavonoid known as anthocyanin, which is responsible for the blue color of the blueberries.
-Flavonoids also have antioxidant, anti-inflammatory and antibacterial properties that have lots of health benefits.
-This superfood also contains calcium, phosphorous, iron, manganese, zinc and vitamin K that are good for the building and maintaining the structure and strength of the bones, according to Medical News Today.
+Flavonoids also have antioxidant, anti-inflammatory, and antibacterial properties that have lots of health benefits.
+This superfood also contains calcium, phosphorous, iron, manganese, zinc, and vitamin K that are good for the building and maintaining the structure and strength of the bones, according to Medical News Today.

 Radiation therapy, the traditional treatment method, does destroy cancer cells but it also kills healthy cells in the vicinity.
 Blueberry extract can help radiation target cancer cells. https://t.co/xtCl14C3LI @CBCQuirks